Weekly Gem #33 Seiches Slosh 'Tween Superior's Shores

 Location: This 'hidden gem' is Lake Superior.
 It can be seen from the location shown on our map in Two Harbors, MN (see Clue Me!
 Map ), any of the 1,826 miles of shoreline that touch Minnesota, Wisconsin, Michigan and Ontario, or anywhere you might happen to be bobbing on it's nearly 32,000 square mile surface.

 Here's something interesting.
 If you're hunting Lake Superior Agates, you might notice that your ankles are suddenly under water, when the waves were a few feet thataway just a few minutes ago.
 Big though it is, Lake Superior's lunar tide is only about two inches, and is entirely masked by wave action.
-Your feet may have instead encountered a "Seiche," a rising and lowering of the water that happens every few hours, and is caused by the sloshing of a wave from one side of the lake to the other.
+Your feet may have instead encountered a "Seiche," a rising and lowering of the water that happens every few hours during any given Seiche event, and is caused by the sloshing of a wave from one side of the lake to the other.

 A seiche can easily shift the waterline on a beach by several feet during the course of an agate hunting trip.
 We're only guessing, but it would seem that "low seiche" would be a good time to see agates that are usually under water, and so may have been missed by previous beachcombers.

 Here's the hidden gem entry from our Clue Me! map.